Andrei Platonov: Legacy

 Platonov's influence on later Russian writers is considerable.
-Some - but not all - of his work was published or republished during the 1960s' Khrushchev Thaw. and during the 1970s and 1980s Because of his political writings, perceived anti-totalitarian stance, Joseph Brodsky called him the world's strangest writer.
+Some - but not all - of his work was published or republished during the 1960s' Khrushchev Thaw.

 In journalism, stories, and poetry written during the first post-revolutionary years (1918–1922), Platonov interwove ideas about human mastery over nature with scepticism about triumphant human consciousness and will, and sentimental and even erotic love of physical things with fear and attendant abhorrence of matter.
 Platonov viewed the world as embodying at the same time the opposing principles of spirit and matter, reason and emotion, nature and machine.

 He wrote of factories, machines, and technology as both enticing and dreadful.
 His aim was to turn industry over to machines, in order to "transfer man from the realm of material production to a higher sphere of life."
 Thus, in Platonov's vision of the coming "golden age" machines are both enemy and savior.
 Modern technologies, Platonov asserted paradoxically (though echoing a paradox characteristic of Marxism), would enable humanity to be "freed from the oppression of matter."

 Platonov's writing, it has also been argued, has strong ties to the works of earlier Russian authors like Fyodor Dostoevsky.
 He also uses much Christian symbolism, including a prominent and discernible influence from a wide range of contemporary and ancient philosophers, including the Russian philosopher Nikolai Fedorov.

 His Foundation Pit uses a combination of peasant language with ideological and political terms to create a sense of meaninglessness, aided by the abrupt and sometimes fantastic events of the plot.
 Joseph Brodsky considers the work deeply suspicious of the meaning of language, especially political language.
 This exploration of meaninglessness is a hallmark of existentialism and absurdism.
 Brodsky commented, "Woe to the people into whose language Andrei Platonov can be translated."

 Elif Batuman ranked Soul as one of her four favorite 20th century Russian works.
 (Batuman is author of The Possessed: Adventures With Russian Books and the People Who Read Them and was Pulitzer Prize finalist for her novel The Idiot.)

 Novelist Tatyana Tolstaya wrote, "Andrei Platonov is an extraordinary writer, perhaps the most brilliant Russian writer of the twentieth century".

 Each year in Voronezh the literature exhibition is held in honour of Platonov, during which people read from the stage some of his works.

-The style and subject matter
+Style and subject matter

 One of the most striking distinguishing features of Platonov's work is the original language, which has no analogues in world literature.
 It is often called "primitive", "ungainly", "homemade".

 Platonov actively uses the technique of ostraneny, his prose is replete with lexical and grammatical "errors" characteristic of children's speech.

 Yuri Levin highlights Platonov's characteristic techniques: